-Free Weights Workout
+Free Weights vs Resistance Machines

-Many resistance machines, on the other hand, work fewer muscles as the machine itself is used to support the position of the body during the movement.
 For example completing a Shoulder Press using free weights challenges the core muscles in addition to the shoulder and back muscles, whereas using a machine to complete the same exercise usually involves adopting a seated position, which limits the use of the core musculature.

 Free weights workouts challenge more muscle groups, increase coordination and proprioception (awareness of the position of the body), and they are relatively inexpensive.

-Free Weights Exercises
+Free Weights Exercise Examples

 Exercise: Military Push and Press

-Equipment: Medicine ball
+- Equipment: Medicine ball

-Muscles: Core and Upper body
+- Muscles: Core and Upper body

 Start position: Stand with your feet shoulder distance apart and soft knees (don’t lock your knees out).
 Hold the medicine ball in both hands drawn into your chest.
 Draw in your abdominal muscles to support your posture.